GBKS/opendesign.guide/content/9-build-your-presence.md

 In open source, working in public means sharing your progress, challenges, and successes in real time.
 Every contribution — whether it’s a design tweak, documentation updates, or thoughtful feedback — becomes part of your public record.
 This transparency builds trust and allows others to learn from your process and experience.

 But transparency doesn’t mean increased visibility.
 Simply having your work in public repositories isn’t enough — it should also be accessible and inviting.
 Consider creating a _work log_ where you document your decisions, challenges, and lessons learned.
-For example, [Christoph](http://gbks.substack.com){:target="_blank"} and [Mogashni](https://mogashni.substack.com){:target="_blank"} from the Bitcoin Design Community publish regular updates that offer insights into their design processes, turning their work into valuable resources for others interested in similar projects.
+For example, [Christoph](http://gbks.substack.com){:target="_blank"} and [Mogashni](https://mogashni.substack.com){:target="_blank"} from the [Bitcoin Design Community](https://bitcoin.design/){:target="_blank"} publish regular updates that offer insights into their design processes, turning their work into valuable resources for others interested in similar projects.

 Authenticity is key here.
 When you share both your wins and your struggles, you show others the real work that went into your designs.
 This transparency results in a type of organic self-promotion which also inspires trust and encourages collaboration.
 Start small: document one project or share a reflection on a recent challenge.
 Then, let your presence grow naturally within the community.